 - Difference: 0

 Fig.7 - POS Quantities

-Remember: the quantity entered in a recipe must be after (excluding) wastage percentage identified in Ingredient setup.
-All calculations and usage will then be accurate throughout.
+Remember: the quantity entered in a recipe will be after (excluding) wastage percentage identified in Ingredient setup as default.